ryanrabideau/Hard-RTOS-Kernel-Simulation/docs/design.md

 # Kernel Design Doc

 ## What is a Task?
-A task is a small, independent unit of work — a function pointer that runs periodically or on demand.
+A task is a small, independent unit of work, which is a function pointer that runs periodically or on demand.
 Each has an ID, priority, state, timing parameters, and entry point.

 ## Task States
 - READY: Eligible to run when scheduler chooses it